GyverLibs/FastBot/README_EN.md

 #define FB_NO_UNICODE // disable Unicode conversion for incoming messages (slightly speed up the program)
 #define FB_NO_URLENCODE // disable urlencode conversion for outgoing messages (slightly speeds up the program)
 #define FB_NO_OTA // disable support for OTA updates from chat
+#define FB_DYNAMIC // enable dynamic mode: the library takes longer to execute the request, but takes up 10 kb less memory in SRAM
 ```

 <a id="usage"></a>